AchBenlakhdar/achrafben.github.io/content/hero/index.md

 ---
 title: 'Hello, my name is'
-name: 'Yashita Namdeo'
+name: 'Achraf Benlakhdar'
 subtitle: 'I love exploring new things!'
 buttonText: 'Get In Touch'
 ---

-I'm a Final Year Computer Science Engineering Student at SVVV, Indore.
-Primarily interested in Web Development and Data Science.
+Experienced final year Computer Science student with a solid foundation in Full-Stack Development and Data Science.

-I enjoy learning new skills and implementing them in real life!
+<p align="justify">A dedicated entrepreneur, driven to create scalable and creative IT solutions to tackle diverse challenges.
+My passion for problem-solving is complemented by a proven track record as an IT consultant, where I have consistently delivered effective and strategic solutions.</p>